MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

 5. Open **File Explorer** and navigate to **C:\\AOSService\\webroot\\Monitoring**.

-6. Right-click **DynamicsAxExecutionTraces.man** to open the context menu, and then select **Open with**.
+6. Right-click **DynamicsAXExecutionTraces.man** to open the context menu, and then select **Open with**.

 7. Select **Try an app on this PC**, and then select **Notepad** and select